ravn/java8-presentation/MarkdownPresenter-master/presentation.md

     (int a, int b, int c) -> a + b + c

 Again: Zero or more comma separated variable definitions in parenthesis, `->`, and an expression to be evaluated.

-Compiler deduces return type from invocation context.
+Compiler deduces return type from invocation context (may be enforced by type casting the λ-expression)

 !